 I'm running Redmine version 2.3.3.devel, Ruby 1.9.3-p194, Rails 3.2.13, git 184.108.40.206, PostgreSQL.
 No plugins.

 As with Aleksandr Guidrevitch, the commits show up as "Associated Revisions", but no time is logged.

 If more information (configuration, logs are needed) I can post them.
 Thanks!

-#5 Updated by Tom Misilo almost 3 years ago
+#5 Updated by Tom Misilo about 3 years ago

 Sorry for resurrecting and old ticket, but this seems to be the most relevant one to my question, and it is still open.